greenrobot/EventBus/README.md

     }

 ```
-3. Post your event from any part of your code
+Three.
+Post your event from any part of your code
 ```java
     EventBus.getDefault().post(new MessageEvent("hello!"));
 ```